 Your product roadmap describes the products that you intend to develop and bring to market over time.
 Each product on the roadmap needs a Market Requirements Document (MRD) to define for whom the product exists, what it must do, and how well it must perform to capture customers and make a profit.
 The MRD defines what the organization must do to produce a winning product.

-Unfortunately, in some organizations, the MRD is dismissed as some irrelevant puffery produced by the marketing department.
+Unfortunately, the MRD is dismissed as some irrelevant puffery produced by the marketing department in some organizations.
 Clues that yours may be one of these organizations would include hearing sentiments like:

 “I don’t know why we need an MRD.
 What really matters is the engineering development plan.”